 An understanding of how your body and mind work in relation to your sexual desire should unfold entirely at your own pace.
 With this said, some people need encouragement and education from external sources — and there’s no shame in it.

 The employees of many of these stores have an encyclopedic knowledge of pleasure to share with customers as they guide you through what to buy.
 (Seriously, you never knew so many lube options existed.)

 (If you’re a bit short on dollars, you needn’t deprive yourself of such glee, either — we put together a rundown of the best sex toys you can get for under $10.)

 This app features an adorably anthropomorphized vulva that you’re encouraged to stroke in different ways after reading different lessons about female anatomy.

 “The fact that we’re talking about female anatomy and pleasure in a fun way very much serves the cause,” Fehr says of this playful app.

 If you’d rather use apps that help you find romantic partners instead of prodding animated vulvas, we’ve got you covered.

 For a one-time fee, you can access 62 videos about the different ways women experience pleasure, plus 11 “touchable” videos of actual vulvas that you can use on any kind of touch screen or computer.

-To make any of this work—heck, to read through this whole article—what we all truly need is to get over the notion that female masturbation is anything but awesome.
+To make any of this work, what we all truly need is to get over the notion that having and vagina and masturbating is anything but awesome.

 Sabrina Rojas Weiss lives in Brooklyn, surrounded by her fellow freelance writers and competitive stroller-pushers.
 Her work has appeared on Refinery29, Yahoo, MTV News, and Glamour.com.
 The views expressed herein are her own and are meant to be taken with a grain of salt.
 Follow her on Twitter @shalapitcher.